v1zconde/Readme-Generator/README.md

   2- Respond the questions that are going to appear in the console.
   3- You can choose more than 1 license, but if you choose NONE, then        license will be empty 4- Watch the magic happends.
 Sections in the readme file created with your answers.
+  5- If you click in the table of content its going to take you to the right section.
-  5- Open the file and see your new readme.md
+  6- Open the file and see your new readme.md
 ```
 ### Submission
 ---